Phonicmas/BiotechExpansionWarhammer40k/README.md

 # 40kPsykers

+# Ongoing
+1. Psycaster tree & abilities - ONGOING

 # TODO
-1. Set up Powers for Vanilla Expanded Psycasts
+1. Set up Powers and tree for Vanilla Expanded Psycasts
 2. Set up Gene for Biotech
-3. Extend PsycasterPathDef into own class and override PawnCanUnlock
+3. Extend PsycasterPathDef into own class and override PawnCanUnlock for gene requirement

 # Planned Features:
-1. Psyker Gene for Biotech (Required for using Psycasts in this mod)
+1. Psyker Gene for Biotech (Hopefully to be required for using Psycasts in this mod)
 2. Psycast tree for Vanilla Expanded Psycasts

 # Future Things?: